-In addition to the PAGs, EPA established separate guidance on dose limits for emergency workers, as provided in EPA PAG Manual.
-The dose limits for emergency workers performing emergency services are different from those for the general population because they take into account all doses received during an emergency.
+In addition to the PAGs, the EPA established separate guidance on dose limits for emergency workers, as provided in the EPA PAG Manual.
+The dose limits for emergency workers performing emergency services are different from those for the general population because they consider all doses received during an emergency.
 The following are the EPA PAGs for emergency workers:

-- A limit of 5 rem for any emergency activity. - A limit of 10 rem for protecting valuable property (when a lower dose is not practicable). - A limit of 25 rem for life-saving activities or protection of large populations when an emergency worker volunteers for the mission and is fully aware of the risks involved.
+- A limit of 5 rem for any emergency activity. - A limit of 10 rem for protecting valuable property (when a lower dose is not practicable).